Social Media Marketing Statistics That Tell You Where to Focus in 2026

 Social media is now a frontline customer service channel.

 More than 51% of Gen Z and Millennial users expect a response to a social media message within 30 minutes.
-For many buyers, slow replies signal poor service before a purchase ever happens.
+Slow replies signal poor service before a purchase ever happens, and for you, that means losing buyers before they have committed.

 Brands that meet these expectations see measurable gains.
 Strong social support is linked to a 20% to 40% increase in customer lifetime value, driven by trust, repeat purchases, and positive word of mouth.